Temporary suspension of free travel for Older Person’s Freedom Pass and 60+ passengers during morning peak hours to be introduced on Monday 15 June

 Changes are in accordance with the funding and finance agreement between TfL and Government and will help conserve space on public transport for people who have to use it to return to work.

 The changes affect part of the scheme that TfL funds.
 London Councils and the boroughs do not fund journeys during the morning peak and have not had a say in making these changes.

-Disabled Freedom Pass holders are unaffected and will still able to travel at all times using their pass
+Disabled Freedom Pass holders are unaffected and will still able to travel at all times using their pass on TfL services.